Bulldog Haven NW - Adoption, Rehoming, and Rescue Services

 DOG ADOPTIONS

-BHNW adopts dogs once they are ready and/or stable, if medical care is ongoing.
 For more information on our adoption process, adoptable dogs, etc., please visit the "DOGS" Page.
 Our adoption process is very thorough.
-We care for each dog as if they were our own and want to do our best to ensure the best placement in a forever home.
+We care for each dog as if they were our own and ensure the best placement in a forever home.
 We are not a rescue that rushes placement or omits proper vet care.
 We feel it is important to not just read about a dog's needs, but to experience them, so we can ensure they are going to be matched up to home properly and responsibly with first-hand information.
-It is also important to not pass on diseases or issues that could otherwise be resolved by watching and observing each dog for at least a week, minimum.
+It is also important to not pass on diseases or issues that could otherwise be resolved by watching and observing each dog for at least three weeks, minimum.
 It might seem easy to adopt one out within days of arrival, but it isn't responsible, and it isn't what our organization does!

 REHOMING OF OWNER-SURRENDERED DOGS

-If your dog has not been spayed or neutered, this is a must prior to adopting them.
+If your dog has not been spayed or neutered, this will be done before adopting them.
 This will help you and your dog by weeding out people who just want to breed and might see them as a loving pets last.
 All dogs surrendered to BHNW are spayed/neutered prior to going into an adoptive home.

 In many cases, owners request to be kept in the loop on the progress and placement of the dog, which we are more than happy to do.
 This is also very easy to do via our Facebook page.
 We can discuss other things if you have something else in mind.

 Most of our volunteers have been doing rescue for many, many years.
 BHNW is a local organization, not a national one.
-This ensures that we can give each dog the care they need and deserve without being stretched too thin or too far; we also have the option of tailoring each dog and placement.
+This ensures that we can give each dog the care they need and deserve without being stretched too thin or too far.

-We understand it is very hard even thinking of the next home your dog may be going to.
-Rescue is a great resource that many people don't even know is out there.
-We are all totally unpaid VOLUNTEERS, volunteering, so your bulldog can find the type of home you would want for them.
-We keep track of and place all the dogs that come through our group as if they were our own.
+Rescue is a great resource at many people don’t even know is out there.
+Our unpaid volunteers work hard to find your Bulldog the type of home you would want for them.
+Replace and keep track of all the dogs that come through our group as if they were our own.

 FOUND / STRAY DOGS FOUND BY THE PUBLIC